How to use your home equity to get a cheaper mortgage

 While it may always seem like a good idea to get a cheaper home loan, it’s important to stay fully informed before you make any decisions on using your access equity in your home.

-This is because home equity is an asset in your favour and contributes positively to your financial situation, especially when you are applying for other financial products (like credit cards or car loans, for example).
+This is because home equity is an asset you have and contributes positively to your financial situation, especially when you are applying for other financial products (like credit cards or car loans, for example).
 It can also be a good emergency source of funding in the case that you need money.

 It’s important to be sure of how you will make your repayments if you do end up refinancing or taking out a new home loan, as any new loan product comes with serious ramifications and is a long-term commitment.